AnggaR96s/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## What did the 0 say to the 8?
+Nice belt.